-1.3.1 Equal Employment Opportunities
+1.3.1 EQUAL EMPLOYMENT OPPORTUNITIES

-Employers must provide equal employment opportunities without regard to race, color, religion, gender, age, national origin, or disabilities in compliance with federal and state laws and amendments including the Immigration and Nationality Act of 1952 (INA), the Equal Pay Act of

-1963 (EPA), the Civil Rights Act of 1964, the Equal Employment Opportunity Act of 1972, the Age Discrimination in Employment Act of 1967 (ADEA), the Rehabilitation Act of 1973 (Rehab Act), the Vietnam Era Veterans Readjustment Act of 1974 (VEVRAA), the Pregnancy Discrimination Act of 1978, the Bankruptcy Reform Act of 1978, the Immigration Reform and Control Act of 1986, the Americans with Disabilities Act of 1990 (ADA), the ADA Amendments Act of 2008 (ADAAA), and the Genetic Information Nondiscrimination Act of 2008 (GINA).
+Employers must provide equal employment opportunities without regard to race, color, religion, gender, age, national origin, disabilities, or political affiliation or belief in compliance with federal and state laws and amendments including the Immigration and Nationality Act of 1952 (INA), the Equal Pay Act of 1963 (EPA), the Civil Rights Act of 1964, the Equal Employment Opportunity Act of 1972, the Age Discrimination in Employment Act of 1967 (ADEA), the Rehabilitation Act of 1973 (Rehab Act), the Vietnam Era Veterans Readjustment Act of 1974 (VEVRAA), the Pregnancy Discrimination Act of 1978, the Bankruptcy Reform Act of 1978, the Immigration Reform and Control Act of 1986, the Americans with Disabilities Act of 1990 (ADA), the ADA Amendments Act of 2008 (ADAAA), the Genetic Information Nondiscrimination Act of 2008 (GINA), and WIOA.

-1.3.2 Labor Disputes
+1.3.2 LABOR DISPUTES

-During a labor dispute, such as a strike or employee lockout, no job order will be accepted and no job referral will be made directly or indirectly to fill a job opening that is at issue in the labor dispute.
+During a labor dispute, such as a strike or employee lockout, no job order will be accepted, and no job referral will be made directly or indirectly to fill a job opening that is at issue in the labor dispute.
 Staff must not accept or work existing job orders from temporary staffing companies or staff leasing companies for positions at issue in a labor dispute.
 SCWOS may not be used as a service to recruit replacement workers in a labor dispute.

-1.3.3 Fees for Consideration
+1.3.3 FEES FOR CONSIDERATION